ippocratis/ippocratis.github.io/_posts/2024-05-14-voice-assist.md

 The home assistant Companion app on android offers many different notification options.
 Instead of sending an actual notification to the device, you can send a command as a message to trigger certain actions on your phone.
-This service is called "notification commands"
+This function is called "notification commands"

 [link](companion.home-assistant.io/docs/notifications/notification-commands)

 What does that mean?

 We can use the home assistant's voice assistant as an alternative open source assistant that will perform functions on the phone itself.

 What we need?

 Local TTS and STT engines on the HASS server.

 If your installation is full HASS OS you can install whisper (Stt) and piper (tts) as an addon.

 If your installation is a docker container then you need to install whisper and piper as separate docker containers.

 You can spin up a home assistant docker install following my blogpost [here](https://ippocratis.github.io/https://ippocratis.github.io/assistant/)